ideal-postcodes/postcodes.io/README.md

 $ npm run setup
 ```

 This script will prompt you for Postgres superuser credentials.
 This privilege is required to create a new user, database, extensions and then to load the data.
 For the security conscious, you can find out how this works by [reading our installation notes](http://postcodes.io/docs#Install-notes) and [the script itself](/bin/setup).
-Alternative methods are also available but can be quite tedious.
+Other install methods are available but require a bit of extra work.

 You can change the Postgres username/password yourself but you will need to update 'config/config.js' with the relevant credentials.